Connect Marriage

 Step back into the workforce

 Even if you receive child support or alimony, you’re likely still going to need—or want—to start earning money of your own.
-The more quickly you can re-enter the working world and start earning your own money, the more quickly you’ll be able to secure your own financial independence and regain your financial confidence.
+The more quickly you can go from stay-at-home-mom to starting to earn your own money, the more quickly you’ll be able to secure your own financial independence and regain your financial confidence.
 Start by reaching out to friends and former coworkers to network and get the word out about what type of work you’d like.

 Even if you’re not ready or able to jump back to corporate life full-time, there are benefits to short-term and part-time jobs and gigs.